PRP Preparation in Knee Osteoarthritis: New Research and Clinical Insights

 • platelet recovery rates

-• leukocyte content
+• leukocyte profiles

 • workflow design